-C. Threatening/intimidating UB: Communicating Threats, UB: Threat of a physical attack with a weapon, UB: Threat of physical attack without a weapon, PD: Threat of physical attack with a firearm, UB: Threat of mass violence, UB: False threat of mass violence: A student shall not threaten to strike, attack or harm any person, or cause another person to become fearful by intimidation, through any medium, including threats made in person, through another person at the request of the perpetrator, on the telephone, in writing, through the use of gang paraphernalia, or by any digital communication (cyber-bullying) that pose a safety risk to the school environment.
+C. Threatening/intimidating: A student shall not threaten to strike, attack or harm any person, or cause another person to become fearful by intimidation, through any medium, including threats made in person, through another person at the request of the perpetrator, on the telephone, in writing, through the use of gang paraphernalia, or by any digital communication (cyber-bullying) that pose a safety risk to the school environment.
 The Level will be determined by the level of risk presented by the threat, whether the threat could have reasonably been carried out and whether the threatened person was made fearful.
-The threat team trained administrator should review each time rule 26c is being used to determine if a Threat Screener should be conducted based on CMS protocol.
-The threat assessment screener, full threat assessment, and a safety and prevention response plan must be in place in order for a Discipline Team Meeting to be requested.
+The CMS Threat Assessment protocol must be followed.

-D. Assault on a Student, UB: Assault - Student, \PD: Physical attack with a firearm, \PD: Assault Resulting in Serious Injury, UB: Violent Assault Not Resulting in Serious Injury, \PD: Assault involving the use of a weapon: A student shall not physically attack another student.
+D. Assault on a Student: A student shall not physically attack another student.
 See self defense as defined above.
 Multiple Assaults: A student shall not act in concert to physically attack another student.
+Minor incidents of hitting, biting, spitting, shoving, kicking or throwing objects at a student or adult may be a Level I or II infraction.

-Minimum: Level II Response (s) (see page 10)
+Minimum: Level I Response (s) (see page 9)

-E. Assault on a Staff Member \RO: Assault on School Personnel with no serious injury, \PD: Assault Resulting in Serious Injury: A student shall not physically attack a staff member or adult.
+E. Assault on a Staff Member: A student shall not physically attack a staff member or adult.
 See self defense as defined above.
 Multiple Assaults: A student shall not act in concert to physically attack a staff member or other adult.
+Minor incidents of hitting, biting, spitting, shoving, kicking or throwing objects at a student or adult may be a Level I or II infraction.